cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * TXpool [`ChainID`][`TX`]String; // a list of verified txs for adding to new contract
 * Downloaded data
 * Uploaded data
+* FileAMTdb[fileAMT][index]=seeders IPFS addresss, a local database recording all files seeding, this is cross chain

 ## Concept explain
 ```